Streampunk/node-red-contrib-dynamorse-core/cables.md

 ## Changes to redioactive

 * Redioactive gets a cable _database_ (Javascript object).
-The database is exposed through a simple REST API.
+The database could be exposed through a simple REST API.
-* Funnels and valves can synchronously register each of the cables that they create in the database.
+* Funnels and valves can synchronously register each of the cables that they create in the database using the `makeCable` method.
-* Valves and spouts can synchronously look up groups when initialising by flow identifier and Node-RED wire number and/or node instance identifier (tbd).
+* Valves and spouts can asynchronously look up groups when initialising by flow identifier and Node-RED wire number using the `findCable` method.
-* Communication with ledger becomes an optional feature that can be switched on and off, towards a plug in design that could work with different discovery & registration systems or different versions of the same specification.
+* Communication with ledger becomes an optional feature that can be enabled or disabled, towards a plug in design that could work with different discovery & registration systems or different versions of the same specification.

 ## Cable data structure